 How often do we see others doing things that we judge to be irrational, unreasonable or inappropriate?
+Yet, how often are we likely to apply such labels to our positions?

 If we are honest with ourselves the answer is probably “quite a lot".
 We are talking about judgement here.
 The problem is that it is not a level playing field.
 We judge others by their behaviours, but we judge ourselves by our intentions.
 Or more simply others by “what”, self by “why".